 While leadership and marketing are both about influence, leadership is influence without self-interest.
 This is what makes leadership the most powerful kind of marketing possible.

 How contradictory is that?
+How dangerous is that?
 The article ended with this question:

 How do you see leadership changing in this new era?